MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-form-custom-captcha.md

     }
     ```

-1. Add the following code to define the classes needed to Serialize/Deserialize json strings objects.
+1. Add the following code to define the classes needed to Serialize/Deserialize JSON strings objects.

     ```cs
     public class FormSubmissionRequest